eminetto/eltonminetto.net/content/post/2023-10-05-k8s-operator-test.en.md

 The first command will install the binary setup-envtest, the second downloads the executables to our project directory, and the third adds the new files to the operating system's PATH.

 The next step is to write the test.
-The operator-sdk documentation recommends creating a **kind**\_controller_test.go file within the "controllers" directory.
-In our case, application_controller_test.go.
+The operator-sdk documentation recommends creating a *kind_controller_test.go* file within the "controllers" directory.
+In our case, *application_controller_test.go*.
 Below, you can see the file's basic structure.
 In the following topics, we will create each of the tests.

 ```go
 package controllers